-Highland County is healing.
-Those who live here, visit here, and (most importantly) RECOVER here, can’t deny it.
-If you’re at a point in your life where you feel stuck, uninspired, or just plain, old burnt out, a getaway to the refreshing, wide open spaces of Highland County can be invigorating, uplifting, and sometimes even lift-changing.
+Those who live here, visit here, and (most importantly) RECOVER here, can’t deny it – If you’re at a point in life where you feel stuck, uninspired, or just plain burnt out, a getaway to the refreshing, wide open spaces of Highland County can be invigorating, uplifting, and sometimes even life-changing.

-At Blue Grass Cabin, we can offer you a tranquil getaway to calm down, collect yourself, cool off, take a break, kick your boots off, put your feet up, or whatever relaxation phrase is right for you.
-Additionally, we recommend these local activities or services that will aid in your restorative, mountain therapy:
+At Blue Grass Cabin, we offer a tranquil getaway to calm down, collect yourself, cool off, take a break, kick your boots off, put your feet up, or whatever relaxation phrase is right for you.
+Additionally, we recommend these local activities or services to aid in your restorative, mountain therapy:

-Of course, the go-to when it comes to rest, relaxation, and rejuvenation is massage therapy.
-Licensed Massage Therapist Nicole Frye at Heart & Soul Massage in Monterey can quickly tell just what your body and mind (and heart and soul!) need to be repaired.
+Massage therapy is a go-to for relaxing.
+Licensed Massage Therapist Nicole Frye at Heart & Soul Massage in Monterey can quickly assess what your body and mind (and heart and soul!) need for repair.
 Therapeutic massage, deep-tissue massage, hot stone massage, and Reiki are just a few services she offers.
-However, one huge thing Nicole gives to each and every client is her open ears, full attention, and compassion.
-She can tell what you need almost from the moment you walk through the door.
-With her years of experience and knowledge, she will, no doubt, leave you feeling much lighter, less knotted, and refreshed when you leave.
-(Just make sure to drink plenty of water afterwards!
-Also, plan for some post-massage nap time, too, just in case!)
+However, one huge thing Nicole gives each and every client is her open ears, full attention, and compassion.
+From almost the moment you walk through the door, she can tell what you need.
+With her years of experience and knowledge, she will have you feeling lighter, less knotted, and refreshed when you leave.

 To book an appointment, call Heart and Soul Massage at (540) 292-0568.